Killing of Sara-Nicole Morales: Aftermath

 In the days after the shooting, the Orange City police released audio of the 9-1-1 calls made from the scene and bodycam footage of the immediate aftermath.
 The 9-1-1 calls recorded the gunshots fired immediately after Morales had confronted the men.

 Flaherty said that if her daughter had deliberately struck the motorcycle with her car, it would have only happened because she felt threatened.
 Similarly, her fiancé believed she would have only confronted the men for the same reason.
 "She is not the kind to give trouble or just go about pulling a gun on people ...
 She must have been really scared having her mother and her 11-year-old daughter at home."
 Later Flaherty said that she believed her daughter took out the gun meaning only to get the men to "back off" and would not have fired it even if it had been loaded.

 While Flaherty allowed that "a gun means business ...
 I understand that", and told Inside Edition that her daughter should not have gone outside to begin with, she faulted the men for needlessly escalating the situation.
 "How bad was this accident that they needed to chase her down like they did?" she asked.
 "They had already given her license plate to 9-1-1, yet continued to chase her ...
 They came flying down this road.
 Who does that?
 Who does that?"
 The man who killed Morales refused to comment when contacted by a local newspaper; he had earlier told WOFL he felt he "had no choice" but to shoot at the time.

 The county closed the two libraries where Morales had worked, in Pierson as well as DeLand, to give employees who had known her time to grieve, as well as counselors if they wanted.
 "We are all shaken up by the incident", said deputy county manager Suzanne Konchan.
 "As we grieve the loss of one of our own, we stand together in wholeheartedly supporting one another during this difficult time."
 A family friend established a GoFundMe page to support Morales's daughter; other library employees donated to it and bought Christmas gifts for the girl.

-Neither Morales nor her killer had any prior criminal arrest history.
+Neither Morales nor the man who shot her had any prior criminal arrest history.
 A check of their records found only traffic offenses.
 He had received a speeding ticket in 2019, and she had received three tickets in 2006: two moving violations and another for failing to display her registration.